David Heska Wanbli Weiden

 David Heska Wanbli Weiden [deɪvɪd hɛskɛn wɒnbliː waɪdɛn] is a Lakota American author of crime and thriller novels and a professor of Native American studies at Metropolitan State University of Denver.
-His debut novel, Winter Counts, won an Anthony Award, Lefty Award, ITW Thriller Award, Barry Award, and Macavity Award.
+His debut novel, Winter Counts, won an Anthony Award, Lefty Award, ITW Thriller Award, Barry Award, Macavity Award, and Spur Award.

 Biography

 Weiden grew up in the Swansea/Elyria neighborhood of Denver, Colorado.
 As an enrolled member of the Sicangu Lakota Nation, he spent summers at the Rosebud Indian Reservation in South Dakota.

 A first-generation college student, Weiden received a Bachelor of Arts from the University of Colorado Boulder and a Juris Doctor degree from University of Denver's Sturm College of Law.
 After practicing law for several years, he decided to pursue a job in academia, so he earned a Doctor of Philosophy degree in political science from the University of Texas at Austin.
-After receiving his doctorate, he taught at Hofstra University, Illinois State University, and the Naval Academy Preparatory School.
+After receiving his doctorate, he taught at Hofstra University, Illinois State University, and the United States Naval Academy.
 Following the birth of his children, he decided he wanted to devote time and energy to writing creatively, so in 2011, he began a Master of Fine Arts (MFA) degree at Vermont College of Fine Arts, later transferring to the Institute of American Indian Arts.
 He is currently a tenured professor of Native American studies and Political Science at Metropolitan State University of Denver.
 His academic and legal work focuses on Native American issues, and he provides legal assistance to various Native American organizations.
 He also works with MFA programs at Cedar Crest College and Regis University.
 In 2022, he served as a mentor for PEN America's Emerging Writers program.

 Weiden presently lives in Denver with his family.